-The second-row middle seat features an integrated booster cushion that provides proper seatbelt and head restraint protection for smaller children.
-If the booster seat is no longer necessary, simply fold and stow the cushion for a conventional second-row seating configuration.
+The 2nd-row middle seat features an integrated booster cushion that provides proper seatbelt and head-restraint protection for smaller children.
+If the booster seat is no longer necessary, simply fold and stow the cushion for a conventional 2nd-row seating configuration.

 To help mitigate rear suspension squat and instability due to heavy loads, the XC90 R-Design utilizes self-leveling rear shock absorbers.
 The result is improved aerodynamics, consistent tire wear, a proper headlight angle and increased vehicle control.

-Among the 2013 XC90's range of standard features is dual-zone automatic climate control with a third-row control panel, power front seats, Bluetooth hands-free phone capability, rear sonar proximity sensors for parking assistance, leather seating surfaces, power moonroof, front and rear fog lights, illuminated remote keyless entry and dual heated power mirrors.
-The standard sound system features 8 speakers, USB and auxiliary audio input ports for MP3/WMA players and HD Radio.
-The sporty Volvo XC90 R-Design adds a special grille and trim, sport front seats, the Nivomat self-leveling rear suspension and 19-inch wheels.
-Safety equipment includes a full complement of airbags and anti-submarining seats to help prevent occupants from slipping out of their seatbelts during a collision.
+Among the 2014 XC90's range of standard features is dual-zone automatic climate control with a 3rd-row control panel, power front seats, Bluetooth hands-free phone capability, rear sonar proximity sensors for parking assistance, leather seating surfaces, power moonroof, front and rear fog lights, illuminated remote keyless entry and dual heated power mirrors.
+The standard sound system features eight speakers, USB and auxiliary audio input ports for MP3/WMA players and HD Radio.
+The sporty R-Design adds a special grille and trim, sport front seats, the Nivomat self-leveling rear suspension and 19-inch wheels.
+Safety equipment includes anti-submarining seats to help prevent occupants from slipping out of their seatbelts during a collision.

-The 2013 Volvo XC90 offers all-wheel drive for both the 3.2 and R-Design models.
+The 2014 Volvo XC90 offers all-wheel drive for both the 3.2 and R-Design models.
 For a more simplified ordering process, the majority of available features for the XC90 are now grouped together within trims.
-XC90 3.2 and R-Design models are offered in base, Premier Plus or Platinum trims.
-The Premier Plus trim includes bi-xenon headlights, upgraded leather-trimmed seating surfaces and interior wood inlays.
-Platinum trims include a navigation system, rear backup camera and a 650-watt, 12-speaker premium audio system.
+The XC90 3.2 is offered in base, Premier Plus or Platinum trims, while the R-Design comes in base and Platinum trim.
+The Premier Plus trim includes bi-xenon headlights, upgraded leather-trimmed seating surfaces and interior wood inlays (now standard on R-Design).
+Platinum trims include a navigation system, rearview camera and a 650-watt, 12-speaker premium audio system.

 240 horsepower @ 6,200 rpm